Flying Blue status match for US residents

 • Earn 7 Miles for each Euro spent

-I don’t know for sure whether you can request to match to a lower tier than the max for which you are eligible.
-For instance, if you have American Airlines Platinum status, that would match to Gold.
-I’m unsure if you’re able to instead request a match to Silver (since you may care about the free checked bag but not the lounge access / other Gold level benefits enough to pay an additional $200.
-That said, I’m not sure I’d consider a match to Silver since I could get the Air France KLM Flying Blue Mastercard and earn enough XPs for Silver status along with a welcome bonus after meeting the minimum spend at a cost of an $89 annual fee.
+I don’t know for sure whether you can request to be matched to a lower tier than the max you are eligible for.
+For instance, if you have American Airlines Platinum status, that would match Gold.
+I’m unsure whether you’re able to request a match to Silver instead (since you may care about the free checked bag but not the lounge access / other Gold-level benefits enough to pay an additional $100).

 Want to learn more about miles and points?
 Subscribe to email updates or check out our podcast on your favorite podcast platform.